MrRooten/GodThings/README.md

   This is kernel driver of this project that supply some kernel mode ability.This must be developped in VS2019,but now I'm in VS2022(Too lazy to install VS2019,So may quit for a while)

 ## GodAgent.exe
-  This is main program of this project.
+  This is the main program of this project.
   ### Args
     GodAgent.exe <subcommand> <option>
       gui_serve: Run the GUI Serve